Every Story Counts

 Learning, Learning, and more Learning

-by Foxhound, about 1 month ago
+by Foxhound, 3 months ago

 The last few weeks, I've had the pleasure of spending time with some world renowned chefs, gaining their wisdom as they invited me into the joys and challenges of the culinary world.
 Now, I look to embark on a journey through film history—reading some of the best film criticism and expanding my understanding of cinema as it shapes my views, our society, and our thinking more broadly.
 All of that learning would have cost a fortune, but I got it all for free.